Activists gather for Earth Day, urge action to avoid 'dystopian' future

 "There is a rapidly closing window of opportunity to secure a liveable and sustainable future for all," the IPCC has said.
 "The choices and actions implemented in this decade will have impacts now and for thousands of years."

-(Reporting by Reuters bureaus; Writing by Himani Sarkar; Editing by William Mallard)
+(Reporting by Reuters bureaus Writing by Himani Sarkar Editing by William Mallard and Helen Popper)